SSPuliasis/ProtView/README.md

-ProtView is able to provide possible peptides that can be identified by various digestion schemes, identify peptides that cover splice junctions, calculate sequence coverage percentage and junction coverage percentage, and convert peptide coordinates to genomic.
+ProtView is designed to present statistics of in silico digestions and provide useful information, such as the protein sequence coverage, peptides covering exon-exon junctions, and the percentage of junctions or residues in the data that are covered by peptides of a digest (Figure 1).
+It allows the users to see the portions of the gene/transcript on the genome that are covered by proteomics data.
+It takes the protein sequence (fasta) and the coding sequence annotations (gff3 format) on the genome as inputs.
+It incorporates Rapid Peptides Generator (RPG) ([Maillet, 2019](https://academic.oup.com/nargab/article/2/1/lqz004/5581718)), which carries out the in-silico digestion.
+It then maps the digested proteins back to transcripts/genes on the genome, which allows the comparisons of the transcript/ gene sequences visible to proteomics experiments between different digestions.

 ![](./README_images/protview.png)

 Figure 1: outline of the ProtView workflow

 ### Data acquisition
 Araport11 Arabidopsis protein sequences were retrieved from the [tair database](https://www.arabidopsis.org/download/index-auto.jsp?dir=%2Fdownload_files%2FSequences%2FAraport11_blastsets) in fasta format and separated by chromosome and strand.
 The Araport11 GFF3 files were downloaded separately for each chromosome via [jbrowse](https://www.araport.org/data/araport11).
-AT1G66610 (Figure 2) is used as an example in this section to demonstrate how ProtView works.
+AT1G66610 (Figure 2) is used as an example to demonstrate how ProtView works.

  ![alt text](./README_images/Pasted_image_20210115161811.png)

 Figure 2: Jbrowse depiction of AT1G66610

 ## ProtView Functions
-ProtView is designed to present statistics of in silico digestions and provide useful information, such as the protein sequence coverage, peptides covering exon-exon junctions, and the percentage of junctions in the data that are covered by peptides of a digest (Figure 2).
-It allows the users to see the portions of the gene/transcript on the genome that are covered by proteomics data.
-It takes the protein sequence (fasta) and the coding sequence annotations (gff3 format) on the genome as inputs.
-It incorporates Rapid Peptides Generator (RPG) ([Maillet, 2019](https://academic.oup.com/nargab/article/2/1/lqz004/5581718), which carries out the in-silico digestion.
-It then maps the digested proteins back to transcripts/genes on the genome, which allows the comparisons of the transcript/ gene sequences visible to proteomics experiments between different digestions.

 ### PRG digest & output Processing
 Digests were carried out in silico using Rapid Peptides Generator (RPG) ([Maillet, 2019](https://academic.oup.com/nargab/article/2/1/lqz004/5581718)).
 The Arabidopsis sequences were digested with Arg-C, Asp-N, Chymotrypsin-high, Glu-C, Lys-C, Lys-N, and Trypsin using default RPG settings in sequential mode, in addition to Trypsin/Asp-N, Trypsin/Lys-C and Trypsin/Chymotrypsin combinations in concurrent mode.
 Cleaving rules used by RPG for each enzyme can be found [here](https://rapid-peptide-generator.readthedocs.io/en/latest/enzymes.html#enzymes).
 Chymotrypsin-high specificity was selected over Chymotrypsin-low specificity in this in silico analysis because of its higher specificity.